 This question is the most popular enquiry we get from parents!
-How much does a Nanny cost?
+How much does it cost to hire a nanny in London?
 Here are a few things to consider when researching your budget for a Nanny.

 A Nanny is an employee, therefore when you hire a Nanny you are becoming a domestic employer.
 An an employer, you will be responsible for the nanny’s full salary, tax, national insurance, pension and employers tax.
 This full list of costs is know as Employers Total Cost, and this is what you need to look for in tax calculators.
 You will also be responsible to have Employers Liability Insurance if this is not covered in your house insurance.
 Policies are usually around £100 for the year.